DivvyCloud/QuickStart/README.md

 ```

 ## Configure BotFactory

 After BotFactory has completed its launch, you can configure your BotFactory
 installation by connecting to your instance using a browser via its public IP
 address, e.g., http://[ip_address_of_your_BotFactory_installation]/

 The first page you will see is an administrator account creation page.
 On the
 page, you will enter your name and email address and create a userid and
 password.
+Your userid can be your email address, but it doesn't have to be.
+Your password must be at least 12 characters in length.

-Afterwards, you will be asked to log into BotFactory with the account
+After you have created your administrator account, you will be asked to log
-you created.
+into BotFactory with your administrator account credentials.
+When you do,
+you can add you cloud accounts (see http://docs.divvycloud.com under
+"Cloud Support") to start harvesting data and explore Bot templates (under
+"BotFactory => Templates Listing") to select which bots to customize and/or
+activate.

 ### Note about CentOS with SE Linux